emperorprabin/AI-enforced-chat-assistant-Jarvis/README.md

 **Meet Jarvis at your service.**

-Stay informed with instant news, set the mood with your top hits, and experience the power of a truly smart personal assistant.
+Experience the power of the AI powered smart personal assistant that can do any tasks at your request thrugh speech recognition in an instant.